 We all have our different connections to nature and the animal world.
 Can you describe yours?

 The first impression is key to me.
-I connected with Jabulani during an elephant back safari that we did back in the day when a lion came charging out of nowhere.
+I connected with Jabulani the elephant during a walking safari back in the day, when a lion came charging out of nowhere.
 Jabulani, at that time, did not even know me, but still, he saw the need to protect me and he came running past me and chased the lion away.